hiromataba/Blog-App/README.md

 > Classic Blog Website

-Blog website that shows a list of posts and empower readers to interact with them by adding comments and liking posts.
+Blog website that shows a list of all posts and empower readers to interact with them by adding comments and liking posts.

 ## Built With